TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre.md

 {{< img src="/img/mdcb/mdcb-acme-global-bank1.png" alt="Acme Global Bank without MDCB" >}}

-Tyk MDCB enables Acme Global Bank to power this architecture by creating a primary (controller) data centre with all the Tyk components and secondary (worker) data centres that act as local caches to run validation and rate limiting operations to optimise latency and performance.
+Tyk MDCB enables Acme Global Bank to power this architecture by creating a primary data centre with all the Tyk Control Plane components and secondary (worker) data centres that act as local caches to run validation and rate limiting operations to optimise latency and performance.

 {{< img src="/img/mdcb/mdcb-acme-global-bank2.png" alt="Acme Global Bank with MDCB" >}}